Allan J. McDonald: Personal life and education

 McDonald was born in Cody, Wyoming, on July 9, 1937, to Eva Marie (née Gingras) and John MacDonald.
 His father was a grocer and deputy county tax assessor.
 He grew up in Billings, Montana, and graduated from Montana State University with a degree in chemical engineering.
 After beginning work, he obtained an M.S. in engineering administration from the University of Utah in 1967.
 In 1986, Montana State awarded him an honorary doctorate.

 McDonald married Linda Rae Zuchetto in 1963; they had three daughters and a son.
-He died in Ogden, Utah, at the age of 83 on March 6, 2021, following a fall in which he sustained brain damage.
+He died in Ogden, Utah, on March 6, 2021, at the age of 83, following a fall in which he sustained brain damage.

 Career

 McDonald began working for Morton-Thiokol, Inc in 1959 and was first part of the Minuteman missile program; he assisted in designing its external insulation, and was the group leader at Cape Canaveral during its flight tests.
 Thiokol was contracted by NASA, and McDonald was placed in charge of the space shuttle's solid rocket booster program for two years, with the job often requiring him to travel to the Kennedy Space Center to assess a shuttle's condition prior to flight.

-In the lead-up to the Challenger disaster, McDonald and fellow engineers from Thiokol, including Bob Ebeling, Arnold Thompson and Roger Boisjoly were concerned that frigid overnight temperatures would affect the O-ring seals in the solid rocket booster joints.
-McDonald refused to sign the official authorization form for a launch, saying "If anything happens to this launch, I wouldn't want to be the person that has to stand in front of a board of inquiry to explain why we launched."
+In the lead-up to the Challenger disaster, McDonald and fellow engineers from Thiokol, including Bob Ebeling, Arnold Thompson and Roger Boisjoly, were concerned that frigid overnight temperatures would affect the O-ring seals in the solid rocket booster joints.
+McDonald refused to sign the official authorization form for a launch, saying, "If anything happens to this launch, I wouldn't want to be the person that has to stand in front of a board of inquiry to explain why we launched."
 His team concurred with the decision.
 NASA officials consulted other Thiokol officials directly and exerted significant pressure on them.
 Thiokol personnel overruled their engineers; McDonald's supervisors at Thiokol approved the launch in a fax to NASA even though McDonald did not.

 During the launch of the Challenger McDonald was at Cape Canaveral as the senior representative for his company.
 The shuttle disintegrated during launch because of failure of the booster rocket joints, killing all seven astronauts.
 Deeply traumatized by the deaths of the Challenger crew, McDonald fought to hold those responsible accountable and explain the reasons for the failure, saying that pressure to meet launch schedules led to the loss.
 According to McDonald, NASA engineers pressured Thiokol into agreeing to the launch over the concerns expressed by Thiokol engineers, and later tried to cover that up.